lukasbrunner/ClimWIP/README.md

 Attribution
 -----------

 If you publish scientific work based on this code please consider citing some of our papers.
-If you want to acknowledge us consider putting this sentence in the Acknowledgments: "We thank Jan Sedlacek, Lukas Brunner, and Ruth Lorenz (ETH Zurich) for providing the ClimWIP model weighting package."
+If you want to acknowledge us consider putting this sentence in the Acknowledgments: "We thank Jan Sedlacek, Lukas Brunner, and Ruth Lorenz (ETH Zurich) for providing the Climate model Weighting by Independence and Performance (ClimWIP) package."

 License